FAQ

 However, freeze-thaw damage can be prevented by using high quality materials and sound construction practices.
 If concrete is properly cured and sealed to prevent water absorption, it won’t experience the same damage as uncured concrete.

 When chloride, oxygen and moisture come together on the surface of unprotected steel reinforcement (rebar) embedded in concrete, corrosion can result.
 However, the Washington State Department of Transportation (WSDOT) found calcium chloride to be significantly less corrosive to steel than two types of salt and magnesium chloride.
-As an inhibited calcium chloride, Road Guard Plus™ is safer for roads and bridges than all uninhibited chloride alternatives.
+As an inhibited calcium chloride, Road Guard Eco-Plus/Road Guard Plus™ is safer for roads and bridges than all uninhibited chloride alternatives.

 The small amounts of brine spread thinly and used as recommended on roads for anti-icing and de-icing has not been shown to cause any health concerns.